sirisian/ecmascript-types/decoratorreplacement.md

 unsound, (b) because it forbids the macros worth writing.

-Two consequences are now fixed rather than incidental: **the checker never sees an unexpanded decoration** (§4.4), and **a replacement decorator receives tokens and no context object** (§4.2), since every field of a context needs either a resolved type or a runtime.
+Two consequences are now fixed rather than incidental: **the checker never sees an unexpanded decoration** (Â§4.4), and **a replacement decorator receives tokens and no context object** (Â§4.2), since every field of a context needs either a resolved type or a runtime.

 ---

-### 7.7 What can be replaced — two tables, not one — SETTLED
+### 7.7 What can be replaced â€” two tables, not one â€” SETTLED

 decorators.md already has a replacement table, and it excludes blocks with a stated reason: